onqtam/headjack/docs/why/1_MEDIA.md

 > "Reclaim your mind and get it out of the hands of the cultural engineers who want to turn you into a half-baked moron consuming all this trash that's being manufactured out of the bones of a dying world." - [Terence McKenna](https://www.goodreads.com/quotes/1244995-reclaim-your-mind-and-get-it-out-of-the-hands)

+> "The television commercial is not at all about the character of products to be consumed.
+It is about the character of the consumers of products." - [Neil Postman](https://www.goodreads.com/quotes/39392-the-television-commercial-is-not-at-all-about-the-character)

+> "By bringing together in compact form all the arts of show business-music, drama, imagery, humor, celebrity-the television commercial has mounted the most serious assault on capitalist ideology since the publication of Das Kapital.
+To understand why, we must remind ourtselves that capitalism, like science and liberal democracy, was an outgrowth of the Enlightenment.
+Its principal theorists, even its most prosperous practitioners, believed capitalism to be based on the idea that both buyer and seller are sufficiently mature, well informed and reasonable to engage in transactions of mutual self-interest." - [Neil Postman](https://www.goodreads.com/quotes/11011375-by-bringing-together-in-compact-form-all-the-arts-of)

+██████████████████████████████████████████████████████████████████
+# SECTION: Dumbification
+██████████████████████████████████████████████████████████████████

+> "It is not necessary to conceal anything from a public insensible to contradiction and narcotized by technological diversions." - [Neil Postman](https://www.goodreads.com/quotes/817099-it-is-not-necessary-to-conceal-anything-from-a-public)

+> "Television is altering the meaning of 'being informed' by creating a species of information that might properly be called disinformation.
+I am using this world almost in the precise sense in which it is used by spies in the CIA or KGB.
+Disinformation does not mean false information.
+It means misleading information--misplace, irrelevant, fragmented or superficial information--information that creates the illusion of knowing something but which in fact leads one away from knowing.
+In saying this, I do not mean to imply that television news deliberately aims to deprive Americans of a coherent, contextual understanding of their world.
+I mean to say that when news is packaged as entertainment, that is the inevitable result.
+And in saying that the television news show entertains but does not inform, I am saying something far more serious than that we are being deprived of authentic information.
+I am saying we are losing our sense of what it means to be well informed.
+Ignorance is always correctable.
+But what shall we do if we take ignorance to be knowledge?" - [Neil Postman](https://www.goodreads.com/quotes/685783-in-america-everyone-is-entitled-to-an-opinion-and-it#:~:text=television%20is%20altering,to%20be%20knowledge%3F)